 The majority of Buyers will need help with the purchase of a property.
 This is where the help of a Mortgage Specialist comes in.
 They will walk you through the application process which includes a credit check, review of your employment history, and how much you are have for a down-payment.
 They can then discuss what you can qualify for, what your monthly mortgage payments will be and any rebates or tax credits that exist.

-While it’s tempting to want to go out and see what homes are out there, but once you are pre-approved, you can focus on what homes are in your price range.
+While it’s tempting to want to go out and see what homes are out there, once you are pre-approved, you can focus on what homes are in your range.

 Showing you real estate

 You are pre-approved and now the fun can begin!
-You may already have some properties that you are interested in and by using what you told me earlier; I will be able to give you some additional properties that I feel may be of interest.
-We will sit down a go through all current listing of all the Brokerages in Whistler that match.
-I usually throw in a couple of alternate options to give us a good selection and we narrow it down.
-Once we have a good short-list of properties we will head out to view.
-At this time I will ask you for feedback – likes, dislikes.
+You may already have some properties that you are interested in and by using the goals we discussed earlier; I will be able to give you some additional properties that I feel may be of interest.
+We will sit down and go through all current listings of all the Brokerages that match.
+I usually throw in a couple of alternate options to give us a good selection and from there we narrow it down.
+Once we have a good short-list of properties, we can head out to view.
+At this time I will ask you for feedback – could you see yourself living in this home?
+When would you like to move in?
 As we narrow it down we will find a property that fits your needs.
-Sometimes there are compromises involved but my track record of finding people what they want is good.
+Sometimes there are compromises involved but the feedback I recieve from clients who purchase with me is pretty good.

 Presenting the Offer

 So, we found “The ONE”.
-Now lets make sure we get it!
-In order to submit an offer we will need to fill in some paperwork including a Contract of Purchase and Sale.
-An offer does not mean you are committed to purchase the property.
-It will need to past some tests before you buy it.
-To protect you, I will include some Subjects or requirements that the property will need to meet.
-We will discuss together your offer amount, Subject’s and when you want to move in.
+Shall we make sure we don't lose it?
+In order to purchase a property we will need to submit an offer.
+With the offer comes some paperwork including the Contract of Purchase and Sale.
+An offer does not mean you are committed to purchase the property, it means you have expressed an interest in purchasing and now want to do your due diligence.
+In drafting the paperwork I make sure the sale of the property passes some tests before you ultimately purchase.
+To protect your interests, I will include some Subjects and conditions that the sale will need to meet.
+These can include passing a Building inspection, clearing title, obtaining financing or review documents held by the strata or municipality.
+We will discuss together your offer amount, Subject’s and confirm when you want to move in.

-We submit your offer to the Property owner through the Listing Agent.
+We submit your offer to the Property Owner through thier Agent.
 They will review the offer and then provide us with a response.
 They may accept it, reject it, inform us if there are any other offers or counter our offer with one of their own.
 The counter offer can reflect a new price, different move-in dates, or inclusions or exclusions (Art work or furniture).
 Our ultimate goal is to reach an accepted offer together.

 Good news!
 We have an accepted offer.
-You and the seller have agreed to the same terms of the offer and have a conditional Contract of Purchase and Sale.
+You and the seller have agreed to the same terms of the offer and have a conditional Contract of Purchase and Sale in place.
 Part of our Contract was to include some subjects to protect you.
 This is now the time that we do our due diligence and satisfy all the subjects we included in the offer.
-Subjects can include title search, building inspection, financing and reviewing strata documents and financials if applicable.

-Once you are satisfied with the outcome of our inquiries about the property, we can remove the subjects and the offer becomes a firm and binding contract.
+Once you are satisfied with the outcome of our questions and inquiries about the property, we can remove the subjects and the offer becomes a firm and binding unconditional contract.

 This is the day the transaction completes.
-The property Title is registered in your name and the seller receives the funds.
-All your insurance and service/utilities need to be arrange to transfer on this day.
+The property Title is registered in your name and the Seller receives the proceeds of trhe sales.
+All your insurance and service/utilities need to be arrange to start on this day.

 “Congratulations and welcome to your new home!”
 This is the day you get to move in!
 It is usually scheduled for Noon.
-I will meet with you to give you keys and review to make sure everything is correct.
+I will meet with you to give you keys and review to make sure everything went smoothly.